farlies/rsked/README.md

 - Play FM broadcast stations
 - Audio "message of the day" at scheduled times
 - Audio source failure detected, with reversion to defined backup sources
-- Runs on Raspberry Pi-3 or x86 (32 or 64 bit), no screen required
+- Runs on Raspberry Pi-3 or x86_64, no screen required
 - Snooze button to pause or resume play (optional, GPIO)
 - Status LEDs (optional, GPIO)
 - Control of active cooling (optional, GPIO)